The 6.8 Bison Subsonic Platform

-The Bison Armory 6.8 BSP consists of a rifle chambered in 6.8 SPC II, with a fast 1:7" rifling twist rate and a 6.8 SPC cartridge loaded with a custom made 200 grain bullet.
+The Bison Armory 6.8 BSP consists of a 6.8 SPC caliber barrel with our custom 6.8 Bison chamber, a fast 1:7" rifling twist rate, and a 6.8 SPC cartridge loaded with a custom made 200 grain bullet.
 The purpose of this configuration is to create an effective combined subsonic / full power platform for hunting and tactical situations.

 The closest competitor to the 6.8 BSP is the .300 Blackout.
 The Blackout shoots 220 to 240 grain bullets when operating subsonic, compared with our 200 grain 6.8 BSP bullet.
 Because muzzle energy is linearly proportional to bullet mass, the Blackout does have a slight advantage in muzzle energy when operating subsonic.